An intelligent way to take excellent slit lamp pictures is with an iPhone slit lamp adapter.

-Let’s look more into this 2 options:
+Let’s look more into these two options:

 Slide In Ocular Adapter

-It will require you to first slide out the ocular and slide in the iPhone slit lamp adapter attached to the case.
-So first you should confirm this information:
+It will require you first to slide out the ocular and slide in the iPhone slit lamp adapter attached to the case.
+So first, you should confirm this information:

 This sleeve goes on top of the original eyepiece to fit on your slit lamp.
-You will find some companies that sell just the adapter that fits your slit lamp, while other companies will give you all the 3 or 4 sleeves, that way you will be covered for most of the slit lamps in the market.
+You will find some companies that sell just the adapter that fits your slit lamp, while other companies will give you all the 3 or 4 sleeves, that way, you will be covered for most of the slit lamps in the market.

 Over the Eyepiece Adapter

-Steps and Tips to take the best pictures
+Steps and Tips to Take the best pictures

-Once you setup the iPhone slit lamp adapter these are the steps to take your first picture.
+Once you set up the iPhone slit lamp adapter, these are the steps to take your first picture.

 - Turn off the iPhone’s Flash – No need for it.
 If you need more illumination, you can set up a background light on the slit lamp, but typically iPhone camera sensitivity is enough.